Octopus Energy

 Octopus Intelligent Go

-Octopus Intelligent Go is widely regarded as the best EV tariff in the UK, and for good reason.
-It offers a guaranteed 6-hour off-peak window from 11:30pm to 5:30am at just 7p/kWh — roughly a quarter of the standard variable rate.
-But the real magic happens when you pair it with a compatible smart charger like the Ohme Home Pro: Octopus can grant additional off-peak slots throughout the day when wholesale prices are low, extending your cheap charging window well beyond the standard 6 hours.
+The cheapest off-peak rate on the UK market.
+A guaranteed six-hour window from 11:30pm to 5:30am at 7p/kWh — roughly a quarter of the standard variable rate.
+Pair it with a compatible smart charger like the Ohme Home Pro and Octopus grants extra off-peak slots during the day when wholesale prices fall, stretching the cheap window beyond the headline six hours.

 How It Works